uktrade/stream-zip/docs/exceptions.md

           - **ZipOverflowError** (also inherits from the **OverflowError** built-in)

-            The size or positions of data in the ZIP are too large to store using the requested mode
+            The size or positions of data in the ZIP are too large to store using the requested method

             - **UncompressedSizeOverflowError**